-Keri May, owner of BassResource.com, spent a day on the water with Shaw Grigsby posing questions that members from our forums submitted for Shaw to answer.
-Here is part 3 where Shaw answers every single one of them!
-In this episode, Shaw talks about his fishing heros, the early days of tournament fishing, and a lot more!
+Keri May, co-owner of BassResource.com, spent a day on the water with Shaw Grigsby posing questions that members from our forums submitted for Shaw to answer.
+Here is part 3, where Shaw answers every single one of them!
+In this episode, Shaw talks about his fishing heroes, the early days of tournament fishing, and a lot more!

 Keri: Do you have a fishing hero?

 Shaw Grigsby: I think Roland and Clunn.
 Clunn is just one of the best bass anglers ever, used to be.
-So when I was growing up, winning four Classics, that type of deal was just stunning to see.
-Roland, he won three out of four or something one year and it really made you realize it's not luck.
-You can really overcome a lot of this and do well.
-There are some people that are very gifted like Kevin.
+So when I was growing up, winning four Classics, that type of deal was stunning.
+Roland won three out of four or something one year, which made you realize it's not luck.
+You can overcome a lot of this and do well.
+Some people are very gifted, like Kevin.

-To me, Kevin is probably the best single bass angler ever, ever been and I'm not taking anything away from Ricky and what he's done, but Ricky doesn't hold a stick to Kevin in the sense that Kevin has already won three Classics and three or four angler of the year, maybe five angler of the year.
-I don't know how many angler of the year.
+To me, Kevin is probably the best single bass angler ever, ever been, and I'm not taking anything away from Ricky and what he's done.
+Still, Ricky doesn't hold a stick to Kevin in the sense that Kevin has already won three Classics and three or four Angler Of The Year, maybe five Angler Of The Year.
+I don't know how many Angler Of The Year.
 He's won a lot.

-Ricky won one angler of the year, that was it.
-So when you look at it, Kevin, and Kevin has a lot of years left; he's going to win more Classics most likely.
+Ricky won one Angler Of The Year, and that was it.
+So when you look at it, Kevin, and Kevin has a lot of years left; he's going to win more Classics, most likely.
 He dominates.
 I've fished with him a lot.
-I've fished with Rick three different times and he's phenomenal, just phenomenal, a great guy.
-When you're talking heroes, Kevin is in my time and Rick was who I looked at when I was a kid growing up and going man, he's awesome.
-To watch him perform it was always a treat.
+I've fished with Rick three different times, and he's phenomenal, just phenomenal, a great guy.
+When you're talking heroes, Kevin is in my time, and Rick was who I looked at when I was a kid growing up and going, man, he's awesome.
+To watch him perform was always a treat.

-So he had to be one of my heroes and of course Gary Klein who's still out there.
+So he had to be one of my heroes, and of course, Gary Klein, who's still out there.
 He's one of the guys that never had another job.
 He came out of high school and fished right out of high school.
 That's been his job as a professional angler in tournament competitions.
 That's impressive.
-The thing about that is also how much passion he has for it and how he still is just driven and that's incredible.
-A lot of the guys, after you've done it for so long, your drive and determination kind of wanes a bit, so just to see how driven he still is pretty impressive.
+The thing about that is also how much passion he has for it and how he still is just driven, and that's incredible.
+A lot of the guys, after you've done it for so long, your drive and determination kind of wanes a bit, so to see how driven he still is pretty impressive.

 Keri: I like that.
 Who do you think will be the next KVD or Clunn?